Listen to this story:

 They’re free to come and go as they wish, and the benefits of independent living typically include:

-- A maintenance-free lifestyle - someone will be there to take care of fixing appliances, cleaning out the gutters, mowing, shoveling snow, and even changing lightbulbs.
+- A maintenance-free lifestyle.
+Someone will be there to take care of fixing appliances, cleaning out the gutters, and even changing lightbulbs.

-- Easy access to amenities like a restaurant, social and cultural events, a fitness center or exercise classes, fun day trips, and more.
+- Easy access to amenities.
+Restaurants, social and cultural events, a fitness center and more are often available for independent living residents.

-- Peace of mind that help can be there quickly if needed - many independent living homes or apartments offer a call system that can be used in an emergency.
+- Peace of mind that help can be there quickly if needed.
+Many independent living homes or apartments offer a call system for use in an emergency.

 What is Assisted Living?